 “The troubleshooter is the first responder to emergency calls, working to make the scene safe from electrical hazards 24-7 in all kinds of weather,” said Tim Potts, field supervisor, Transmission & Distribution.

 Twenty-one OPPD troubleshooters cover the district’s 5,000-square-mile service area.
 The group was established in 1992.
-Last year, 14 metro-area troubleshooters responded to more than 17,000 calls sent from the mobile system to their laptops.
+In 2014, 14 metro-area troubleshooters responded to more than 17,000 calls sent from the mobile system to their laptops.

 Here’s a look at a couple days on the job for two troubleshooters – Tonjes and White.